by Jack Heifner

 Stage and Radio Appearances

 Five-time Emmy Award winning actress Heather Tom currently stars as Katie Logan Spencer on the world’s #1 most watched daily drama, CBS’s “The Bold and The Beautiful,” which airs in over 100 countries worldwide.

 Prior to joining “The Bold and The Beautiful,” Heather spent 3 years starring as Kelly Cramer Buchanan on ABC’s “One Life To Live,” and is possibly best known for her 13 years starring as the tempestuous Victoria Newman on CBS’s “The Young and The Restless”.

 Only 15 years old, when she booked the coveted role on “The Young & the Restless,” Heather won her first Emmy Award at 16 for Outstanding Young Actress in a Drama Series (1993), and her second Emmy in 1999 in the same category.
 In 2011, she won the Emmy Award for Outstanding Supporting Actress In A Drama Series, and in 2012 & 2013 she won the Emmy Award for Outstanding Lead Actress In A Drama Series, winning 3 in a row for her role as Katie Logan Spencer on “B&B”.
-To date, Heather has received 15 Emmy Award nominations; nine for her role as Victoria Newman (eight of them consecutively from 1993-2000 and again in 2004), two for her role as Kelly Cramer Buchanan (2005 & 2007), and four for her role as Katie Logan Spencer (2008, and three consecutive 2011-2013).
+To date, Heather has received 16 Emmy Award nominations; nine for her role as Victoria Newman (eight of them consecutively from 1993-2000 and again in 2004), two for her role as Kelly Cramer Buchanan (2005 & 2007), and five for her role as Katie Logan Spencer (2008, and four consecutive 2011-2014).
 Heather also won the 1997 Outstanding Younger Lead Actress Award on “The 13th Annual Soap Opera Awards”.

 In 2000, Heather and her brother, David,(Pleasantville, “Veronica Mars,” “The Young & the Restless”) made Hollywood history as the first brother and sister to ever simultaneously be nominated for Emmy Awards in the same year.
 In March 2004, David Tom joined the cast of “One Life To Live” playing brother Paul Cramer to Heather’s Kelly Cramer Buchanan, making them daytime’s only siblings both on and off screen.